-Preheat oven to 190°C. Grease a round 20-cm springform cake tin.
+Preheat the oven to 180°C. Grease a round 20-cm springform cake tin.

-Combine flour, baking powder, and orange zest in a bowl and set aside.
-Place eggs, vanilla essence, and lemon zest in a large bowl and beat with an electric mixer at a moderate speed adding the sugar gradually until light and fluffy.
-This will take about 8 minutes.
+Combine the flour, baking powder, and orange zest in a bowl and set aside.
+Place the eggs, vanilla essence, and lemon zest in a large bowl and beat it with an electric mixer at a moderate speed, adding the sugar gradually until light and fluffy.

-Reduce speed to low.
-Add dry ingredients and ½ a cup of orange juice, alternating between the two.
+Reduce the speed to low.
+Add the dry ingredients and ½ a cup of orange juice, alternating between the two.

 By hand, stir in the yogurt and oil and fold gently.

 Pour into the prepared cake tin.
-Bake for 35 minutes or until cooked through and your cake tester comes out clean (see notes above) Transfer the cake onto a rack.
+Bake for approximately 35 minutes or until cooked through and your cake tester comes out clean (see notes above).

-While cake is still hot, create holes on the top using a wooden skewer.
+While the cake is still hot, create holes on the top using a skewer.

 Slowly pour over the remaining ½ cup of orange juice.

-Allow cake to cool completely.
+Allow the cake to cool completely.
 Dust with icing sugar and garnish with extra orange zest.